Going ‘plant-forward’ is all about prioritising plant-based foods in your everyday diet (1-3). Health experts agree that eating more plants…

 What makes hazelnuts unique

-- Compared to other tree nuts, hazelnuts contain the most fibre, folate, and are the second highest in vitamin E, with a 30g serve providing 45% of the RDI for vitamin E. Vitamin E is an antioxidant which may help reduce the risk of heart disease.
+- Compared to other tree nuts, hazelnuts are one of the highest in fibre, the highest in folate, and are the second highest in vitamin E, with a 30g serve providing 45% of the RDI for vitamin E. Vitamin E is an antioxidant which may help reduce the risk of heart disease.

 - Hazelnuts contain small amounts of plant omega-3 fats, which have heart health benefits.

 - They contain predominantly monounsaturated fats, important for heart health.

 - Hazelnuts are a source of monounsaturated fats and fibre, and are naturally low in sugar and sodium.

 - They are a source of copper, magnesium, manganese, thiamin, niacin, and folate, and are a good source of vitamin E.

 Where they are grown

 Hazelnuts are not native to Australia, and commercial varieties in Australia are cultivars of the European hazelnut.
 Hazelnuts in Australia are largely imported from Turkey, the USA and Spain.
 Hazelnuts are grown in the temperate areas of south-eastern Australia.
 The main production regions are the Central Tablelands, near Orange, and Narrandera (NSW); and around Myrtleford, north-east Victoria.
 They are also grown in central and Eastern Victoria and increasingly in northern Tasmania.
 Small levels of production are also evident in South Australia and Western Australia.

 - Hazelnuts can be purchased in their shell, or as whole nuts both raw and roasted.